Ellen's Health Struggles

 The standard-of-care diagnosis for MSA involves a clinical assessment of one’s coordination and mobility.
 The typical therapy, which was FDA approved in 1975, is the same approach applied to those with Parkinson’s disease: dopamine replenishment with Carbidopa/Levodopa.
 Unfortunately, this therapy is far less effective for those with MSA.

 Ellen died from MM.
-However, the MSA robbed her of her quality of life.
+However, MSA robbed her of her quality of life.
 Given the limited medical understanding of MSA, her family has partnered with the University of Washington by creating the Ellen Moss Robinson Research Fund to investigate this poorly understood disease.

 Ellen Moss Robinson tribute image